andreynovikov4949/Lodgify/README.md

 The positive test cases were covered.
 Also some negative and boundary conditions cases were covered

+### Note
+In challenge description was said that in 2nd scenario should be user project from 1st one This is not a best practice decision so the new Project/Task is created at the beginning of every test, so every test can be run regardlessly
+Before the start of every test all the entities that can affect the test are deleted

 ## Prerequisites
 Before running the tests, ensure that you have the following software installed:
 - Download and install code editor eg Visual Studio Code